 * Sales of the initial Model 208 were modest at first, until Federal Express entered into discussions with Cessna to build a Caravan variant optimized for the parcel business.
 The result was the "Model 208A Cargomaster", which was a pure cargolifter, with the passenger windows and left rear door deleted, plus a large cargo pannier fitted to the belly.
 It also featured an increase in tail height by 15 centimeters (6 inches), longer engine exhausts to keep hot exhaust gases off the pannier, and Bendix-King avionics.
 FedEx ordered 177 Cargomasters, and the Caravan series took off.BACK_TO_TOP

 In 1998, the original Model 208A was relaunched with the PT6A-114A engine as the "Caravan 675", with the "675" of course standing for the engine horsepower.
 The Garmin G1000 glass cockpit was fitted in production from 2008.
 The latest version, the "Grand Caravan EX", was introduced in 2012; it features a PT6A-140 engine with 647 kW (867 SHP) that provides excellent "hot and high" performance, the aircraft also featuring updated avionics.
-Over 1,700 Caravans have been sold to date.
+By the end of 2015, over 2,500 Caravans had been delivered.

 * In 1986, Cessna began to promote a militarized version, the "U-27A", intended primarily for troop and cargo transport, paradropping, and medevac missions.
 It had an increased electrical power supply to support avionics for other missions such as electronic surveillance and maritime patrol.
 A "Low Intensity Conflict Aircraft" version was also proposed, featuring one centerline and six underwing pylons to carry offensive stores, and there was consideration of its use for counterinsurgency operations in South America.

 Nothing came of the effort early on, but in 2009 the Iraqi Air Force (IqAF) obtained five armed Cessna Grand Caravan 208Bs for the counter-insurgency role.
-These "AC-208U Combat Caravans" featured an electro-optic / infrared (EO/IR) turret on the belly and a stores pylon on each wing, the usual store being two Hellfire missiles per pylon.
-Small laser-guided bombs and 70 millimeter rockets are also plausible stores.
+These "AC-208B Combat Caravans" featured an electro-optic / infrared (EO/IR) turret on the belly and a stores pylon on each wing, the usual store being two Hellfire missiles per pylon.
+Small laser-guided bombs and 70-millimeter rockets are also plausible stores.

-The combat systems were leveraged from the Predator unmanned aerial vehicle (UAV).
+The combat systems were leveraged from the Predator drone.
 The turret was offset to the left while the engine exhaust was shunted to the right to avoid thermal interference.
 The Combat Caravans featured armor protection, weather radar, a datalink system, and a defensive countermeasures system.
 The combat modifications were performed by ATK Integrated Systems in Forth Worth, with Iraqi pilots trained in Texas as well.
-The IqAF also operates Caravans in the training, transport, and surveillance roles.
-The AC-208U has also been obtained by Bahrain and Lebanon.
+The IqAF also operates Caravans in the transport, training, and surveillance roles, with the designations of "C-208B", "TC-208B", and "RC-208B" respectively.
+The AC-208B has also been obtained by Bahrain and Lebanon.

 Caravans are also in service with the US Air Force Special Operations Command (AFSOC) in small numbers; it is unclear if the AFSOC machines are armed.
 The US Army has experimented with an "optionally piloted" Caravan 208B UAV under the "Caravan Optionally Piloted Aircraft (COPA)" project.
 COPA Caravans would be used for high-risk missions; however, the effort seems to have gone quiet.BACK_TO_TOP

-* In the 1990s a kitplane producer named Tom Hamilton teamed up with David Voetmann, a pilot who had spent his career flying for humanitarian nongovernmental organizations (NGOs), notably missionary organizations, to develop a modern bushplane with an eye towards NGO use.
+* In the 1990s a kitplane producer named Tom Hamilton teamed up with David Voetmann, a pilot who had spent his career flying for humanitarian nongovernmental organizations (NGOs), notably missionary organizations, to develop a modern bushplane with an eye towards NGO use, as a follow-on to the Cessna 206 Skywagon.
 The two actually got more than a dozen NGOs to back the exercise, promising to hand out one aircraft to the NGOs for every nine sold commercially.